 Figure 2 shows the simulator with the Gate automaton.
-On the message sequence chart the different synchronisations between the automata are shown.
+On the message sequence chart the different synchronizations between the automata are shown.
 The automaton has two main locations where the bridge is free or occupied.
-When a train is approaching it synchronises with the gate and the gate queues it with a function call.
+When a train is approaching it synchronizes with the gate and with a function call it is queued by the gate.
 If more trains are approaching then they are queued and stopped.
-Queuing following by stopping is atomic, which is modelled by marking the location committed.
+Queuing followed by stopping is atomic, which is modeled by marking the location committed.
 Such a location forbids interleaving with other automata when it is active.
 A location can be marked urgent to mean that time cannot delay while it is active.
 After this, the gate dequeues a train and leaves it to cross the bridge.
 After that it will try to dequeue more trains and restart them with go[front()]!.
 Here a function call is used to return the front of the queue.
-The Gate "picks" a train with the select statement e:id_t.
+The Gate "picks" a train with the select statement e:id\t.
 This allows the modeller to scale the model with the number of trains while still keeping the automaton compact.
 Listing 2 gives the complete local declarations of the Gate automaton.
-UPPAAL supports C-like syntax that allows us to implement here a queue.
-One of the location of the gate is marked "C".
+UPPAAL supports C-like syntax that allows us to implement a queue here.
+One of the locations of the gate is marked "C".